guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

 ![](fig/kde_marginal_2.png){width=20cm}

-These marginals of parameters taken 2 by 2 confirm our previous intuitions:
+These densities of parameters taken 2 by 2 confirm our previous intuitions:

 - the parameter `humanFollowProbability` doesn't seem to influence how likely each other parameter is: it's value doesn't affect the marginal density of any of the other 2 parameters;
 - the most likely values of the parameter are still close to 0 for the parameter `humanInformedRatio` and close to 0.1 for the parameter `humanInformProbability`.

-Finally, let's look at the peaks density in the full joint posterior.
+Finally, let's look at the peaks in the density of all 3 parameters together (the full joint posterior distribution).

 ```
 ## # A tibble: 5 x 4